evanmschultz/fenec_dev/README.md

 -   `--update-all`: Process and update the entire codebase
 -   `--chat`: Start a chat session after processing (default: True)
 -   `--passes`: Number of summarization passes (1 or 3, default: 1)
+-   `--construct-graph`: Construct ArangoDB graph from ChromaDB data

 > **NOTE:** The `--passes` arg sets the number of passes the summarizer will take (1 or 3).
 The summarizer will first summarize the code blocks that are at the lowest level (the ones that have no children, eg. a method of a function often doesn't have any child code blocks), or doesn't have any code blocks defined in the project that it depends on.
 Then, it will summarize the code blocks that depend on the previously summarized code blocks, and so on.
 >
 > if the `--passes` arg is set to 3, the second pass will run from the top level of the project, eg. the entry points and directories, and summarize the code blocks that depend on the code blocks that were summarized in the first pass, using the existing summaries and the summaries of the parent code blocks to make the summaries of each code block include further information and how the code block fits into the project, eg. its purpose.
 The third run like the first pass but with greater context.

 > **NOTE:** The first time you run Fenec, it will take some time to process the codebase and build the databases.
 Subsequent runs should be faster and cheaper as it will use version control to only process the changed files and the summaries for the code blocks that depend on them.

+> **⚠️ Important Note:** When you clone the Fenec project or share vectorstored information between collaborators, the ArangoDB graph will not be automatically constructed on your machine.
+If you wish to use the visualization tools in ArangoDB or update project summaries, you'll need to explicitly construct the graph using the `--construct-graph` option.

+> **💡 Tip for Collaboration:** When collaborating on projects using Fenec, it's recommended to share the ChromaDB vectorstore data.
+Each collaborator can then construct their own local ArangoDB graph as needed using the shared vectorstore information.

 ## 🚀 API - Quick Start